top of page

 • Presentation Titles, Brief Abstracts, and Full Abstracts for all presentations (up to 100 characters for each title, up to 250 characters for each Brief Abstract, up to 300 words for each Full Abstract)

-• Poster Option: In case there is not room in the programme for the symposium, are you aware your submissions may be considered for a Poster presentation [Yes / No]?
+• Poster Option: In case there is no avaiaibility in the programme for the symposium, are you aware your submissions may be considered for a Poster presentation [Yes / No]?
 (Before submitting, the Symposium Chair must check whether each presenter wishes to participate in a poster presentation if the symposium is not accepted.)

 • Presenter/Authors Information